hamlet2k/SphereConnect/docs/project/project_data_structures.md

 - `allowed_ranks`: Array of rank IDs.
   - Determines which ranks can see the objective.
   - Backend enforces visibility strictly by membership in this array.
-  - UI auto-selects ranks with equal or lower seniority (higher hierarchy_level) by default when a rank is selected, but users may override.
+  - UI auto-selects ranks with equal or higher seniority (lower hierarchy_level) by default when a rank is selected, but users may override.

 **Notes:**